Flipper Zero - Attack on the use of Wireless Peripherals

 Test Setup

 The test setup was a Windows notebook with a Logitech Unify adapter and a Logitech M525 mouse and later a Logitech K800 keyboard.
-To carry out the attack, a Flipper Zero with a NRF24L01+ WLAN radio module connected via GPIO pins was used.
-The firmware used on the Flipper Zero was a fork of the Flipper firmware from RogueMaster, because the necessary scripts for operating the NRF24L01+ wireless module via the GPIO pins are already available.
+To carry out the attack, a Flipper Zero with a NRF24L01+ wireless radio module connected via GPIO pins was used.
+The firmware used on the Flipper Zero was a fork of the Flipper firmware from RogueMaster, because the necessary scripts for operating the NRF24L01+ wireless radio module via the GPIO pins are already available.

 After connecting via the GPIO pins, the address of the Unify adapter can be found out with the NRF24 Sniffer Script and then attacked with the NRF24 MouseJack Script.
 The MouseJack script asks for a ducky script as payload at start, which is executed and sends the keystrokes unencrypted to the Unify adapter.